 $2.5 Trillion Up for Grabs

-According to data released to Bloomberg in 2015, portfolio managers pledged to transition $2.5 trillion in investments away from fossil fuels.
+According to data released to Bloomberg, portfolio managers pledged to transition $2.5 trillion in investments away from fossil fuels.
 To put that in perspective, portfolio managers in 2014 pledged to transition $50 billion away from fossil fuels.
 That's a 50-fold increase!

 Why the change of heart?